Paul Hollis: Legislative career

 Hollis was elected to the Louisiana House in November 2011.
-His District 104 was newly redrawn as a result of the legislative redistricting plan, Act 1 of the 1st Extraordinary Session of 2011, signed into law by Governor Bobby Jindal on April 14, 2011.
+District 104 was newly redrawn as a result of the legislative redistricting plan, Act 1 of the 1st Extraordinary Session of 2011, signed into law by Governor Bobby Jindal on April 14, 2011.
 The district covers parts of the St. Tammany Parish communities of Mandeville, Abita Springs, Covington, Lacombe, Pearl River, and Slidell.

-During his first year in office, Hollis was part of the Louisiana Bicentennial Task Force and assisted with an exhibit at the Old State Capitol and the writing and production of the "History of Banking and Finance in Louisiana" in cooperation with the Secretary of State's office.
+During his first year in office, Hollis was part of the Louisiana Bicentennial Task Force and assisted with an exhibit at the Old Louisiana State Capitol and the writing and production of the "History of Banking and Finance in Louisiana" in cooperation with the secretary of state's office.

-Hollis serves on the Commerce, Education, and Retirement committees.
+Hollis served on the Commerce, Education, and Retirement committees.

 In May 2017, Hollis obtained House passage, 70 to 27, of his bill to make it easier for voters to recall public officials.
 Currently, the threshold for obtaining signatures is too high for most recall petitions to bring forth an election, particularly in heavily populated areas.
 Recall organizers must define in the petition the reason for targeting an elected official.
 If approved by the Senate, the bill would require 20 percent of registered voters to sign a petition to set up a recall elections in jurisdictions of greater than 100,000 voters; for those between 25,000 and 100,000 25 percent is required.
 For areas under 1,000, the requirement is 40 percent.
 In communities of between 1,000 and 25,000 voters, one third must sign for the election to be held.

 Hollis was succeeded by Jack Galle on January 8, 2024.

 Writing career

 Hollis is the author of the book American Numismatist, written for the American Numismatic Association.
 He traces U.S. history through the coins that were struck along the way.
 With many significant pictures and images of coins, the book is considered a resource to help beginners learn the trade.

-John Albanese, one of the world's top-ranked coin graders, wrote a foreword to Hollis' book.
+Director of United States Mint

+On July 17, 2025, President Donald Trump nominated Hollis to be the director of the United States Mint and on December 18, 2025, Hollis was confirmed by the United States Senate.